losgehts.at API Documentation

 state Yes A unique string used to maintain state between the request and callback (e.g., session ID, affiliate tag, or encrypted UserID).
 Returned in the callback to help prevent CSRF attacks.

-cc No Enforces a specific country context in a multi-country setup (e.g., AT).
-If not provided, the country will be auto-detected based on the user’s geolocation.
+country No Forces a specific country context in multi-country setups (e.g., AT).
+If not provided, the country is auto-detected based on user geolocation.

 Example